 Quantité disponible : 1 disponible(s)

 Paperback.
-Etat : new.
-Paperback.
+Etat : New.
 Taking an ecological approach to our evolution, Clive Finlayson considers the origins of modern humans within the context of a drying climate and changing landscapes.
 Finlayson argues that environmental change, particularly availability of water, played a critical role in shaping the direction of human evolution, contributing to our spread and success.
-He argues that our ancestors carved a niche for themselves by leaving the forest and forcing their way into along-established community of carnivores in a tropical savannah as climate changes opened up the landscape.
+He argues that our ancestors carved a niche for themselves by leaving the forest and forcing their way into a long-established community of carnivores in a tropical savannah as climate changes opened up the landscape.
 They took their chance at high noon, when most other predators were asleep.
-Adapting to this newlifestyle by shedding their hair and developing an active sweating system to keep cool, being close to fresh water was vital.
+Adapting to this new lifestyle by shedding their hair and developing an active sweating system to keep cool, being close to fresh water was vital.
 As the climate dried, our ancestors, already bipedal, became taller and slimmer, more adept at travelling farther in search of water.
 The challenges of seeking water in a drying landscape moulded the minds and bodies of early humans, and directed their migrations and eventual settlements.
-In this fresh and provocative view of a seven-million-yearevolutionary journey, Finlayson demonstrates the radical implications for the interpretation of fossils and technologies and shows that understanding humans within an ecological context provides insightsinto the emergence and spread of Homo sapiens sapiens worldwide.
-In The Improbable Primate, Clive Finlayson gives a provocative view of human evolution, arguing that the critical factor that shaped us was water.
-Questioning current accounts of tools and our spread from Africa, he presents an ecological viewpoint.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
-N° de réf. du vendeur 9780198743897
+In this fresh and provocative view of a seven-million-year evolutionary journey, Finlayson demonstrates the radical implications for the interpretation of fossils and technologies and shows that understanding humans within an ecological context provides insights into the emergence and spread of Homo sapiens sapiens worldwide.
+N° de réf. du vendeur LU-9780198743897

 Quantité disponible : 1 disponible(s)